-The position you have been offered must be classified as Skill Level 0, A or B in the National Occupational Classification Matrix.
+The position you have been offered must be classified as Skill Level 0, A or B in the National Occupational Classification.
+For more information about the NOC and how it works, please visit this section.

 Please note, if your current occupation or job offer is classified at a NOC C or D level, you are not eligible for this category, as NOC C & D occupations are not eligible under Express Entry.
 However, you may still be eligible under the Skills Immigration - International Graduate category.